-[1] This Rule was adapted from Lawyer RPC 7.1 with no substantive changes and applies to LLLTs analogously.
+[1] Subsection (a) is based on Lawyer RPC 7.1 with no substantive changes and the comments to Lawyer RPC 7.1 apply to LLLTs analogously.
 See also APR 28(H)(1) (prohibiting an LLLT from making any statement that the LLLT can or will obtain special favors from or has special influence with any court or governmental agency).